 When Should You Wear a Mouthguard for Hockey?

 For juniors, I’d say it’s non-negotiable.
-Kids are still learning spatial awareness and control, and accidental collisions happen constantly.
+Kids are still learning positional awareness and control, and accidental collisions happen constantly.
 That’s why so many junior clubs now require mouthguards, and I think that’s exactly right.

 A coach once told me, “You can play without a mouthguard.
 But if something happens, you’ll wish you hadn’t.”
 It’s stuck with me ever since.